XRP price declines, volume increases

 Editors’ Picks

-Top 3 Gainers SPX, UNI, and TON: Altcoins record double-digit surge, ignoring Bitcoin’s pullback

-The altcoins market sustains the uptrend momentum, with decentralized finance (DeFi) and meme coins leading the way, despite the short-term volatility in Bitcoin (BTC), signaling a chance of a new altseason.
+The US Securities and Exchange Commission (SEC) filed a joint stipulation with crypto exchange Binance on Thursday to dismiss its lawsuit against the company, its former CEO Changpeng Zhao (CZ), and its subsidiary, Binance US.

-XRP joins crypto treasury trend as VivoPower raises $121 million to launch XRP reserve
+XRP holds steady despite Webus's $300 million offering to launch XRP reserve

-XRP slipped more than 2% on Wednesday as VivoPower announced plans to become the first publicly traded company to adopt XRP as a treasury reserve asset.
-The announcement follows the company's completion of a $121 million private offering.
+Ripple's XRP saw a slight downtick of 0.5% on Thursday after Webus International (WETO) announced plans to launch an XRP reserve through non-equity funding worth up to $300 million.
+The development follows VivoPower (VVPR) securing a $121 million private offering to launch its XRP treasury strategy.

-Ethereum Price Forecast: ETH could outperform Bitcoin as the top crypto faces diminishing returns

 Bitcoin: BTC enters full price-discovery mode after seven straight weeks of gains